 Does humidity affect making peanut brittle?

 Yes, the moisture in the air can affect how your peanut brittle turns out.
-Also, it can make it sticky when stored.
-Be sure to store it in an airtight container.

 Does peanut brittle go bad?

-So, how long will peanut brittle last?
-Peanut brittle stored properly (in an airtight container, away from moisture) will generally keep 2-3 months.
+Peanut brittle stored properly (in an airtight container, away from moisture) will generally keep 2-3 months or more.

 Can I freeze peanut brittle?

-It’s not recommended to freeze peanut brittle.
 Because moisture makes this brittle candy sticky and soft, after it has been frozen and defrosted the peanut brittle may lose its crunch and just be sticky.

 How do you break peanut brittle?